alexlevylab/T6E_discovery/README.md

 Department of Plant Pathology and Microbiology, the Institute of Environmental Science, the Robert H. Smith Faculty of Agriculture, Food and Environment, the Hebrew University of Jerusalem, Rehovot, Israel.

-# Description of the scripts
+# Description and Instructions

 **commands_for_sequence_and_structure_analysis.sh**
 - This script provides the main commands used for clustering of sequences and structures of Type VI Secretion System specialized effectors
-- This inlcudes the parameters used in the published paper
+- This inlcudes the parameters used in the published paper, and can be used for your input data (amino acid sequences of effectors / other genes)
 - Versions used are listed in the manuscript Materials and Methods

 **grep_vgrG_PAAR_hcp_and_faa.sh**
 - This script contains the commands for extracting domains and sequences of T6E core domains from a locally downloaded subset of the IMG database
+- This script requires pfam files and faa files of your genomes of interest
 - More information about are listed in the manuscript Materials and Methods

 **run_trained_model_gh.py**